-An HRIS, also known as a Human Resources Information Systems, or Human Resource Management System (HRMS) is the ultimate place where Information Technology and Human Resources are combined.
+An HRIS, also known as a Human Resources Information System, or Human Resource Management System (HRMS), is the ultimate combination of Information Technology (IT) and Human Resources (HR).
 This article will explain how an HRIS works, how they relate to HR analytics, and how they can be successfully selected and implemented.

-Traditional HRIS and HR Analytics – The Synergy
+Traditional HRIS systems and HR Analytics – The Synergy

-The Human Resource Information System has traditionally been based on the requirement of bookkeeping HR processes records within a unified framework.
+The Human Resource Information System has traditionally been based on the requirement of bookkeeping HR process records.

-With the advent of a Relational Database Management System (RDBMS) & database management/programming in the mid-1980s, HRIS systems were gradually upgraded into HR work-flow and decision-flow systems.
-This change meant that HRIS systems gradually evolved from manual bookkeeping to semi-automating HR processes.
+With the advent of a Relational Database Management System (RDBMS) & database management/programming in the mid-1980s, HRIS systems were gradually upgraded into HR workflow and decision-flow systems.
+This change meant that HRIS systems evolved from manual, transaction-based bookkeeping to semi-automating HR processes.
 A good example is the onboarding process, which could now be individually tailored and automatically triggered by the data points obtained in the recruitment process.
+20 years ago, this was unthinkable.

 However, HR analytics can augment a Human Resources Information System by improving the scope and accuracy of HR data analysis and HR decision making.

-For example, estimating employee potential through hard-coded rules (like in an HRIS), such as attendance records, sales achieved, or certifications, will be limited in terms of accuracy.
+For example, estimating employee potential through hard-coded rules (like in an HRIS), such as attendance records, sales achieved, or certifications will be limited in terms of accuracy.
 However, using soft coded rules with HR analytics will enhance the quality of decision making in terms of gauging employee potential.
-Examples are unsupervised employee clustering, principal component analysis on correlating factors, or ONA or NLP on social media records.
+Examples include unsupervised employee clustering, principal component analysis on correlating factors, or Organizaitonal Network Analysis (ONA) or Natural Language Processing (NLP) on social media records.

-Therefore, integration of analytics can potentially transform an HRIS from an information and workflow management system to a cognitive HR decision-making system, enabling semi-automated HR.
+For that reason, the integration of analytics in the HRIS could transform an information and workflow management system to a cognitive HR decision-making system, enabling semi-automated HR.

 Cognitive Human Resource Management System (HRMS)